Here are seven of the most common errors in livestock fencing, and how to avoid them.

 Editor’s note: This article originally appeared in BEEF in March 2009.
 It has been updated to reflect changes in fence technology and use since then.

 3. Correctly sized energizer

 Gerrish recommends 1 joule of output per mile of fence, regardless of how many strands of wire.
 If there’s a total of six miles of fence, it requires a minimum of a 6-joule energizer.

-Mohr recommends using a low-impedance energizer, with a low-amp fuse.
-“The larger the energizer, the smaller the voltage,” Mohr says, because larger energizers are apt to power through more vegetation and short out.
+Derynck, who represents Gallagher in Nebraska and the Dakotas, recommends a low-impedance energizer, with a low-amp fuse.
+“The larger the energizer, the smaller the voltage,” he says, because larger energizers are apt to power through more vegetation and short out.
 He considers 7,000-8,000 volts high for an energizer.

-Spacing is key.
-Gerrish explains that a ground rod is essentially an antenna receiving electrons flowing through the soil and back to the energizer, completing the circuit.
+Gerrish says spacing is key, as a ground rod is essentially an antenna receiving electrons flowing through the soil and back to the energizer, completing the circuit.
 Ground rods can also interact with a given volume of soil.
-So if three ground rods are driven into the ground 6 in. apart, in essence they act as one ground rod because of the volume of soil they interact with.
+If three ground rods are driven into the ground 6 inches apart, in essence, they act as one ground rod because of the volume of soil they interact with.

-Mohr points out that most people will put in three ground rods near the energizer.
-He encourages people to space ground rods throughout the whole network of fencing.
-It's especially necessary if the average rainfall of the fenced area is less than ideal for proper grounding.
+Derynck says most people insert three ground rods near the energizer.
+He encourages people to space ground rods throughout the whole network of fencing, particularly if the average rainfall of the fenced area is less than ideal for proper grounding.